fzliu/fzliu.github.io/index.md

 ### Hey there, I'm Frank 👋

-Computer button presser extraordinaire working on everything from [software-defined radios](https://github.com/fzliu/osdr-q10) to [machine learning frameworks](https://towhee.io).
-Currently working on [Towhee](https://github.com/towhee-io/towhee).
-Formerly a part of [Orion Innovations](https://orioniot.cn) and computer vision & machine learning team at Yahoo/Flickr.
+Presser of computer buttons currently working on the [Towhee](https://github.com/towhee-io/towhee) open-source project.
+I was born in China, grew up in Oregon, and studied at Stanford.
 Feel free to connect with me on [Twitter](https://twitter.com/frankzliu) or [LinkedIn](https://linkedin.com/in/fzliu).

 Welcome to my blog!